simphotonics/minimal_test/README.md

  (Matching should be understood as a form of *lax* equality test.
  For example, two lists match if their entries match, however two empty list with different runtime types do not match.
 For more information see [`matcher_test.dart`][matcher_test.dart]).
- The function accepts the optional parameter `precision`.
-Its default value is 1e-12 and it is used to match numerical objects.
- If `(expected - actual).abs() < precision` the two objects are matching.

   <details><summary> Show test file content. </summary>